carbonblack/binee/README.md

 The goals Binee tries to solve are the following:

 1. Realistic loading of a PE file and its required dependencies.
-The users land memory should look as close to a real execution as possible.
+The userland memory should look as close to a real execution as possible.
 2. Easy to use hooking framework.
 We want to create a flexible hooking framework that allows the analyst to rapidly implement new hooks and capture